Roswell incident: Majestic 12 hoax

 At a 1989 Mutual UFO Network conference, Moore confessed that he had intentionally fed fake evidence of extraterrestrials to UFO researchers, including Bennewitz.
 Doty later said that he gave fabricated information to UFO researchers while working at Kirtland Air Force Base in the 1980s.
 Roswell conspiracy proponents turned on Moore, but not the broader conspiracy theory.

 The Majestic-12 materials have been heavily scrutinized and discredited.
 The various purported memos existed only as copies of photographs of documents.
 Carl Sagan criticized the complete lack of provenance of documents "miraculously dropped on a doorstep like something out of a fairy story, perhaps 'The Elves and the Shoemaker'."
-Researchers noted the idiosyncratic date format not found in government documents from the time they were purported to originate, but widely used in Moore's personal notes.
+Researchers noted that the idiosyncratic date format was not found in government documents from the time they were purported to originate, but was widely used in Moore's personal notes.
 Some signatures appear to be photocopied from other documents.
 For example, a signature from President Harry Truman is identical to one from an October 1, 1947 letter to Vannevar Bush.

 In this variant of the Roswell legend, the bodies were ejected from the craft shortly before it exploded over the ranch.
-The propulsion unit is destroyed and the government concludes the ship was a "short range reconnaissance craft".
+The propulsion unit is destroyed, and the government concludes the ship was a "short-range reconnaissance craft".
 The following week, the bodies are recovered some miles away, decomposing from exposure and scavengers.